aflaag/nvim/README.md

 - markdown preview
     - load the extension

-- general
-    - cool buffer switch
-    - check neovim config from the beginning again
 - treesitter
     - maybe set it up?

 - CoC
+    - do i need it?
     - how to scroll documentation
     - ctrl + y thing

+- todo-comments
+    - set up the colors or something

-- nvim tree
+- telescope
-    - can't run `nvim [FOLDER]`
-    - when opening new buffers nvim-tree doesn't preserve default width
+    - if i C-BS do C-W please